uty/karpenter-node-holder/README.md

 # karpenter-node-holder
-Holds nodes for a set amount of time by annotating them pausing Karpenter consolidation
+Holds nodes for a set amount of time by annotating them with `karpenter.sh/do-not-consolidate` effectively pausing Karpenter consolidation